Best Shoes After 5th Metatarsal Fracture

 Asics Gel Cumulus

-So, first off, we’ve got the Asics gel cumulus 26.
-As you can see, it’s got FF blast cushioning and a gel pad between the cushioning and your foot.
-The gel cushioning helps to absorb the impact when you hit the ground, and the FF blast cushioning is a responsive form of cushioning, so when you place weight through the shoe, it helps pull and propluse you forward.
+So, first off, we’ve got the Asics gel Cumulus 27.
+As you can see, it’s got FF Blast+ cushioning and a gel pad between the cushioning and your foot.
+The gel cushioning helps to absorb the impact when you hit the ground, and the FF blast+ cushioning is a responsive form of cushioning, so when you place weight through the shoe, it helps pull and propluse you forward.
 It helps to absorb the shock and impact when you walk to take the pressure off your fifth metatarsal.

-Next up is the New Balance 880.
-The Fresh Foam X cushion in the 880 is the softest and highest-density cushion New Balance offers, so it really feels like you’re walking on a cloud.
-The New Balance comes in a generally wide fit, so again, there’s no need to worry about compression across the 5th metatarsal.
+Next up is the New Balance 880 v15.
+The Fresh Foam X cushioning in the 880 is the most balanced and highest-density cushion New Balance offers, so it really feels like you’re walking on a cloud.
+The New Balance comes in a generally wide fit, so again, there’s no need to worry about compression across the 5th metatarsal but a wide and extra wide is available for those who need it.

-It’s got a 10mm heel drop, so the difference between the back and the front is not too high, so you don’t get too much pressure on the forefoot when you’re walking.
+It’s has a 6mm heel drop, so the difference between the back and the front is not too high, so you don’t get too much pressure on the forefoot when you’re walking.
 You can really feel the benefits of the extra cushioning when you’re walking or running.

-Finally, we have the Hoka Bondi 8.
-It’s one of the most cushioned and light shoes on the market.
-While there’s a bigger midfoot stack and an amount of cushioning on the shoe, it’s actually lighter than the other two shoes, so it’s quite deceptive.
+Finally, we have the Hoka Bondi 9.
+It’s one of the most cushioned and lightweight max stack shoes on the market.
 You can get them in all forms of colour, so don’t worry if you’re fond of a more neutral colour like Navy or black.

 So that’s our three recommendations.
-We’ve done them in order of the amount of cushioning you might like; also, it’s important to consider whether you want more responsive or plush cushioning to walk or run after your fifth metatarsal fracture.
-If you’re interested in more information, such as the best type of exercises you might do after a fracture, then you can find them on our YouTube channel our if you are interested in trail shoes check out this website.
+We’ve structured the article in order of the volume of cushioning you might prefer; also, it’s important to consider whether you want more responsive or plush cushioning to walk or run after your fifth metatarsal fracture.
+If you’re interested in more information, such as the best type of exercises you might do after a fracture, then you can find them on our YouTube channel our if you are interested in trail shoes, check out this website.

 Product Reviews with Flawless Physio